nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. A card should load when prompted without any noticeable lag
 4. Every command should provide a response within 2 seconds
 5. The PowerCards program is not expected to determine the correctness of the user’s response
-6. A card should be easily added/deleted in less than 3 commands after opening the program
+6. A card should be easily added/deleted within 3 commands after opening the program
 7. The data stored by PowerCards should be forward compatible such that old data can still be loaded in newer versions of the program

 <div style="page-break-after: always;"></div>